KrauseFx/krausefx.com/data.md

     <div class="graphs-entry" id="graphs-entry-rescue-time-usage-categories">
       <h3>RescueTime Computer Usage Categories</h3>
       <p class="graph-description">
-        Using RescueTime, I tracked my exact computer usage, and the categories of activities in which I spend time with.
+        Using <a href='https://rescuetime.com' target='_blank'>RescueTime</a>, I tracked my exact computer usage, and the categories of activities in which I spend time with.
       </p>

       <ul>